omkar2811/System-design-notes/System_Desgin.md

 The three parts of Netflix:

--client
+- client
--backend
+- backend
--content delivery network (CDN).
+- content delivery network (CDN).

 he client is the user interface on any device used to browse and play Netflix videos.
 It could be an app on your iPhone, a website on your desktop computer, or even an app on your Smart TV.
 Netflix controls each and every client for each and every device.